JST1703/scc/src/doc.md

 This is used for scrolling back to top, if the user has scrolled a certain distance down.

+###### SquareExercise

+This component always goes with the component squareExerciseExample.
+Given is a 4x4 square where each square has a digit 0 or 1.
+Some squares serve as control bits.
+The number of ones is always even in each row and column.
+In the exercise, the user is given squares containing exact one error that must be found.

+###### SquareExerciseExample

+This component always goes with the component squareExercise as the example to follow.

 ##### YN

 This component is a single Yes or No question, which the user must solve.